-- 8. The SAFMC requires the use of environmentally-safe, long-lasting materials for reef construction, which are stable in their location and avoid any potential danger to other species (e.g., sea turtles) (Barnette 2017). - 9.
+- 8. The SAFMC requires the use of environmentally-safe, long-lasting materials for reef construction, which are stable in their location and avoid any potential danger to other species (e.g., sea turtles) and habitats (Lindberg & Seaman 2011; Barnette 2017). - 9.
 Managers should use proper design and placement (e.g., relief, distance from shore, proximity to other habitats) to target specific life stages and species. - 10.
 The impacts of decommissioning structures such as oil or gas platforms, offshore wind foundations, tactical aircrew combat training system (TACTS) towers, or navigational aids, should be considered on a case-by-case basis.